-Frame Pads
+Frame Pad

-Our pad reduces the risk of accidental injury due to falling onto the frame railing and gives minimal resistance to striking or falling on and through the springs.
+Our frame pad reduces the risk of accidental injury due to falling onto the frame railing and gives minimal resistance to striking or falling on and through the springs.
 The frame pad life-expectancy is one to two years.
 To increase life of pad:

-- Do not allow jumpers to stand or sit on pad - Do not allow jumpers to grab pad in order to pull themselves onto trampoline - Do not allow sharp, abrasive objects to come in contact with the pad surface - If you have a safety enclosure installed, rotate the pads to spread out wear and tear
+- Do not allow jumpers to stand or sit on pad - Do not allow jumpers to grab pad in order to pull themselves onto trampoline - Do not allow sharp, abrasive objects to come in contact with the pad surface - If you have a safety enclosure installed, rotate the pad periodically to spread out wear and tear

-Safet y Check
+Safety Check

 Check for Necessary Action Safe Unsafe

 Vinyl deterioration Replace

 Foam deterioration Replace

 Missing pads Replace

-Improperly attached pads Reattach (see pad installation instructions, Steps 17 - 20)
+Improperly attached pads Reattach (see pad installation section of instructions)

 Stitching deterioration Re-stitch

-Trampoline Mat The trampoline mat requires periodic re-stitching maintenance every two to three years.
-Normal mat life is approximately five to eight years with two re-stitchings.
+Trampoline Mat

 Make sure the trampoline is visually inspected by a responsible adult, checking the stitching carefully at each V-ring before every use.
-See Trampoline Mat on page 21 for more information.
+See Trampoline Mat on page 17 for more information.

+Safety Check

-Safet y Check Check for Necessary Action Safe Unsafe Bent or missing V-rings Replace V-rings Faded and breaking top three ead Regular re-stitch Brittle and tearing V-ring str aps Complete re-stitch Cuts, tears, or holes on mat t Patch (holes greater than one inch cannot be repaired) Missing warning labels Call JumpSport for replacement ·
+Check for Necessary Action Safe Unsafe

+Bent or missing V-rings Replace V-rings

+Faded and breaking top thread Replace

+Brittle or tearing V-ring straps Replace

+Cuts, tears, or holes on mat Patch (holes greater than one inch cannot be repaired)

+Missing warning labels Call JumpSport for replacement